✦ Scandinavian-inspired design, curated for modern living

 Cons:

-One-line verdict: Keep it only after confirming the live listing matches the product described here.
+One-line verdict: Keep it as a replacement-tool option now that the CTA ASIN matches the described product.

 UpBright 9V AC/DC Adapter for Homitt Spin Scrubber